nodelab-org/dash-react-force-graph/README.md

 See usage.py for a simple example and check out the original react component repo above for many others.

+The Dash components expose many of the original React component props directly.
+Exceptions are:
+* Props taking javascript functions, if available in the Dash component, are implemented differently (since Dash cannot serialize a javascript function).
+Many function props (such as event handlers e.g. `onNodeClick`) already have functions that perform some sensible default behavior (such as clicking a node to select it).
+The Dash component has this additional logic built-in, and exposes the clicked node and its coordinates as new props.
+* Methods (such as `d3ReheatSimulation`) are, where possible, exposed as Dash props, either boolean or arrays of method arguments.
+Some methods, such as .scene() are currently not exposed in the Dash version.
-The Dash components expose almost all of the original React component props and methods, but see comments in the prop validation parts of the components in`./lib/components/` for detail.
+See comments in the prop validation parts of the components in`./lib/components/` for detail.

 For now, only the 2D graph component is ported, the others will follow once the 2D version is stable.